Furnace Repair Checklist

 - Find the breaker labeled “furnace” or “heat,” and make sure it’s turned “on.”
 If you discover a tripped breaker, it will be in the middle or “off” area.

-- Moving one hand, quickly switch the breaker to the “on” location.
-If the breaker instantly trips and pops back to “off,” don’t touch it and contact a team member from West Jefferson Plumbing and Heating, Inc. at 614-450-1575 immediately.
+- Moving one hand, quickly switch the breaker to the “on” position.
+If the breaker instantly trips and pops back to “off,” don't try to reset it and contact a team member from West Jefferson Plumbing and Heating, Inc. at 614-450-1575 immediately.

 Regardless of your furnace’s age or brand, it has at least one ordinary wall switch set on or close to it.